bozsahin/ccglab-grammars/README.md

 # ccglab-grammars
 sample grammars written in CCGlab, for linguistic analyses, modeling, training, etc.

+<b>If you have a CCglab grammar developed, feel free to send a pull request.
+We will put it up in this repo.</b>

 In each folder:

   .ccg file is the source grammar you type.